alexandertrefz/essence/docs/index.md

 The current runtime implementation is rudimentary however:

-- Numbers are IEEE 754 rather than Arbitrary Precision Integers
 - Strings are UTF-16 rather than UTF-8
 - There are generally very few methods implemented yet